-True to an artisan cognac house, François Méry and his Father distill the “eau de vie” that will become Cognac Méry Melrose.
-These dedicated artisans, use traditional methods perfected over generations.
-The Méry family are « brouilleurs du cru », they distill their own wines, using a small copper still which has a capacity of just 25 hl, which produces a concentration of aromas.
+The Distillery is located in Salles d’Angles, within the residence of Jean-Paul Méry, and is a custom-made direct-fire Charentais pot still. with a capacity of just 20 hl.
+The production of cognac is strictly controlled, and true to an artisan cognac house, father and son, double distill the wine to make the Eau-de-Vie de Cognac that will become cognac.
+As dedicated artisans, they use traditional methods perfected over generations.
+The Méry family are Brouilleurs du Cru, which means they distill their own wines.
+Cognac is always double distilled and this produces a concentration of aromas, which are then aged, sometimes for decades, in French oak barrels.
 The distillation is a seasonal activity in Cognac, running from the end of the wine fermentation, after the autumn harvest, until the 31st March the following year.
-François, with the support of his Father, honours his heritage and delivers consistently aromatic, clear, fruity eau-de-vie which he then matures and blends in the family-cellars.
+François, with the support of his father, honours his heritage and delivers consistently aromatic, clear, fruity Eau-de-Vie de Cognac which he then matures and blends in the family-cellars.

-The process starts by harvesting and pressing our organically grown Ugni Blanc, Colombard, and Folle Blanche grapes and fermenting them into a tart, fruity, low-alcohol wine using only indigenous yeast.
+The roots of cognac start in the vineyard, and the craft of distilling cognac, begins by harvesting and pressing our organically grown Ugni Blanc, Colombard, and Folle Blanche grapes and fermenting them into a tart, fruity, low-alcohol wine using only indigenous yeast.